cdent/gabbi/docs/source/format.rst

                                    request.
 Use with caution.
    ==============================  =====================================  ============

-Note that many of these items allow substitutions (explained below).
+Note that many of these items allow :ref:`substitutions <state-substitution>`.

 Default values for a file's ``tests`` may be provided via the top-level ``defaults`` category.
 These take precedence over the global defaults